- by Barney Davey

 - Control – Having a goal in mind for every one of these similar situations and knowing what the best way to move towards a favorable outcome helps you stay in control of the selling scenario.
 You are going to begin to rely on using catch phrases that get consistent reactions from your customers.

 For instance, I might ask if my customer has any questions or concerns about the product they just bought.
 There are only two responses.
 The first is yes, tell me more about this aspect, etc., in which case we are off and running because interest has been displayed.
 By my asking more questions, it is possible then to make great recommendations.

 The second response is no I do not have questions or concerns.
 Poorly played by you and it becomes a great conversation killer.
 I answer this way which often elicits a laugh, “Great!
 That makes my job easy.”
 Getting a chuckle relaxes a customer and lets them know you are a real person, not some sales machine.
 You have just subtly said you are not there to push something on them.

 At that relaxed moment, it is your job then to move the conversation along.
 After a brief wait for whatever the response is you move to say this, “I do have a couple of questions for you.”
 I might ask, “I see you are paying full price for your product.
 Is there a reason you chose not to take advantage of one of our lower priced business plans?”
 The response here can easily lead to a sale when a customer realizes there are ways to get the same product for less money.

 With above the Art Scenarios, you are getting broad-based suggestions, which may or may not apply to your business.
-But, they should stimulate some thinking on your part. if you commit to working on improving your art sales by using these suggestions here, you quickly will be able to develop questions and scenarios that are both specific and beneficial to you.
+But, they should stimulate some thinking on your part.
+If you commit to working on improving your art sales by using these suggestions here, you quickly will be able to develop questions and scenarios that are both accurate and beneficial to you.

 See you at the top!